Syeda-Hadiqah08/Expense_Tracker_Project/README.md

 # 💸 Expense Tracker Project

 An interactive and user-friendly Python program to help users track their monthly income, expenses, savings, and overall financial health.
 Built as a simple financial advisor, this tool helps users set savings goals and monitor progress.
-This is an assignment project assigned by my course instructor for "Ai & Data Science" course at SMIT.
+This beginner program is an assignment project assigned by my course instructor for the "AI & Data Science" course at Saylani Mass IT Training (SMIT) institute.

 ---